 Julie Leimbach facilitates and engages stakeholders so that people can create collaborative solutions that decrease the cost of conflict and inertia.
 For more than a decade, Julie has enjoyed bringing together groups of water agencies, resources agencies, local government, and NGOs to find common ground and advance jointly held objectives in water resources, land and forest management, climate change adaptation, hydropower, clean energy, disadvantaged communities, and health.
 She also brings international experience in peace-building in nations in democratic transitions and transboundary natural resource management.

-Amanda Roberts, Director, joined Kearns & West in 2006.
+Amanda Roberts, Senior Director, joined Kearns & West in 2006.
 She specializes in strategic communications, project management, and leads the firm’s business development efforts.
 She is interested in helping organizations achieve their strategic communications goals.

 Kelsey Rugani is a Director with Kearns & West who specializes in working on stakeholder outreach, strategic process planning, project management, complex regulatory process coordination, and logistics coordination.
 Kelsey bring exemplary organizational communication and planning skills to each project she works on.
 Her key sectors include: transportation; energy policy; water resource management; flood planning and flood risk management; and air quality.

 Nick Saffold is a Director for Kearns & West with nearly a decade of experience in public affairs.
 He has worked on issues at the federal, regional, and state levels and currently provides strategic counsel and communications expertise on technology and infrastructure issues.
 Nick specializes in leading communications campaigns, message development, and policy analysis in the regulatory and legislative arena.